By Jennifer Green, Public Health Practitioner

 5. Dieting is associated with wanting to ‘get skinny’ and ‘look better’

 Skinny does not equal healthy.
 Being thinner does not mean you will necessarily look better.
-Looking better is subjective and does not impact upon your value as a person.
+Looking better is subjective and doesn’t impact upon your value as a person.

 Healthy comes in all shapes and sizes.
 One person’s healthy might look like a size 8, someone else’s healthy might look like a size 14.
 Neither is better than the other.